 I have already touched briefly on the Stryd device with my preview post, but this is a completely new device, which has taken a little time to understand.
 I dont think anyone, probably not even Stryd themselves, will fully appreciate the possibilities of the Stryd device until it has been “out in the wild” for longer, and more research and work with sports coaches/teams is complete.
 However people are now receiving their Kickstarter devices through the post, so I think its time for my Stryd review update!

-Using Stryd takes some getting your head round.
-We are so used to running to pace or set heart rates, that if I’m hones, Stryd just doesnt seem to work INITIALLY.
-Its another metric on your wrist…more importantly a metric that just doesnt seem to gel with your others… Then suddenly it clicks!
+Using Stryd takes some getting your head around.
+We are so used to running to pace or set heart rates, that if I’m honest, Stryd just

 The “click” seems to come when you just give up on doing any form of meaningful run, and just say “Screw it!!!
 I’m going to switch everything else off, I’m going to target X watts and see what happens!” – I chose 325watts, as that’s a little more than I’ve been averaging over the last 2 months when running with Stryd, and also just above my 299FTP for cycling.
 (This all sounds a little bit pessimistic so far doesn’t it!? – Hear me out!!)